antzGames/Godot-Universal-Settings-Plugin/README.md

 Right now the plugin supports the `Master` audio bus and 3 additional audio buses, and they **need** to be called Music, SFX, and Voice > **IF you do not want to modify the plugin**.

 This is the easiest approach.
-Just configure your audio bus to the following:
+Just configure your audio buses to the following:

 <img src="https://github.com/user-attachments/assets/c4493891-5441-4c5b-b3d5-c99bfb5ef00f" width="511">